ynput/ayon-documentation/website/docs/admin_server_permissions.md

 # User Permissions and Project Access Groups

-AYON offers robust and detailed permissions to manage user access within projects and it's settings.
+AYON provides comprehensive and granular permissions to manage user access within projects and their settings.

+## Overview

+-   Users can be assigned one of three levels: `User`, `Manager`, or `Admin`.
+-   By default, a `User` does not have access to any projects.
+-   [Access groups](#project-access-groups) grant specific permissions within a project.
+-   To gain project access, a `User` must be assigned to an access group.
+For detailed steps, see the [Adding Users to Projects](#adding-users-to-projects) section.

 ## Top-Level Access Roles

 AYON has three main access levels: **Admin**, **Manager**, and **User**.

-### Overview of Access Levels

 | Access Level | Studio Settings | Project Settings | Bundle Control | Access Level Control | Project Access | Restart Server |
 | ------------ | --------------- | ---------------- | -------------- | -------------------- | -------------- | -------------- |